isomerpages/moe-regentsec/index.md

             students immersive...
           link_text: Read more about it here
           link_url: /bringing-literature-to-life-inspiring-learning-journeys-through-theatre/
-        - title: Annual Cross-Country Run 2025
-          date: 20 June 2025
-          announcement: On the cool morning of Friday, 23 May 2025, over a thousand students and staff gathered in the school hall, buzzing with anticipation for Regent Secondary School’s Annual Cross Country Run.
-            The 3.6km route would see the participants making a loop around the Pang Sua Park Connector...
-          link_text: Read more about it here
-          link_url: /annual-cross-country-run-2025/
         - title: Parent-Child Bonding Event for Mother's Day
           date: 20 June 2025
           announcement: On Saturday, 17th May, Regent Secondary School was abuzz with joy